AnirudhLab/Police_chatbot_realtime/RAILWAY_DEPLOYMENT.md

 2. Install Railway CLI: `npm install -g @railway/cli`
 3. Login to Railway: `railway login`

+## Important Note on App Structure
+This project uses a special import system to handle conflicts between the `app/` directory and `app.py` file:

+1. The `app_loader.py` file dynamically imports from `app.py` to avoid conflicts
+2. The `wsgi.py` file imports from `app_loader.py` instead of directly importing from `app.py` or `app/`
+3. Do not modify these files unless you fully understand the import structure

 ## Deployment Steps

 ### 1. Backend Deployment